 “Affiliate Members” shall be those individuals normally residing in or citizens of a Developing Country and who have filed an application for such membership with the Society and who have been appointed as Affiliate Members by the Board.

 Section 6 Corporate Members

-“Corporate Members” shall be those companies, corporations, partnerships, trusts, governmental agencies and unincorporated associations which have filed an application for such membership with the Society and who have been appointed as Corporate Members by the Board.
-Each Corporate Member shall appoint two (2) representative individuals or the purposes of holding office as a Director, an officer or a committee member and for the purposes of receiving or waiving notice of, attending, forming a quorum or voting at a meeting of members, or the Board, or a committee and holding and giving a proxy at a meeting or a committee.
+“Corporate Members” shall be those companies, corporations, partnerships, trusts, governmental agencies and unincorporated associations which have filed an application for such membership with the Society and who have been approved as Corporate Members by the Board.
+Each Corporate Member shall appoint two (2) representatives to receive the equivalent benefits of two regular individual memberships with the flexibility of use by different individuals.

 Section 7 ISIAQ Honorary Academy Fellows